Vindexus/PoweredByHeresy/game/github/playingthegame.md

 The rules help shape the conversation of play.
 While the GM and the players are talking, the rules and the fiction are talking, too.
 Every rule has an explicit fictional trigger that tells you when it is meant to come into the conversation.

 Like any conversation, the time you spend listening is just as important as the time you spend talking.
 The details established by the other people at the table (the GM and the other players) are important to you: they might change what moves you can make, set up an opportunity for you, or create a challenge you have to face.
-The conversation works best when we all listen, ask questions, and build on each other’s contributions.
+The conversation works best when we all listen, ask questions, and build on each other's contributions.

 ## Making Moves